fenglyu/algorithms/README.md

 # algorithm-c
-A implementation of data structure in c.
+A implementation of data structures in C language.